-- Surface geometry smoothing can also be done with SurfSmooth - ★ The difficulty in geometry smoothing is in preventing the surface from shrinking in size. - ★ SurfSmooth uses the smoothing algorithm by (Taubin G. 2000) - Demo (close SUMA and AFNI) - ★ Execute: tcsh run_SurfSmooth_geom - →The script will add noise to the smoothwm surface, then filter it - →SUMA is then launched and the script waits for you to setup - ⇒ Turn off background colors ('b') - ⇒ Switch to noisy surface ('.') - ⇒ Turn recorder ON ('R') - → Hit Enter twice (in the shell) to launch the smoothing program - →Watch the smoothing progress with each iteration.
+- Surface geometry smoothing can also be done with SurfSmooth - ★ The difficulty in geometry smoothing is in preventing the surface from shrinking in size. - ★ SurfSmooth uses the smoothing algorithm by (Taubin G. 2000) - Demo (close SUMA and AFNI) - ★ Execute: tcsh run_SurfSmooth_geom - →The script will add noise to the smoothwm surface, then filter it - ⇒SUMA is then launched and the script waits for you to setup - ⇒ Turn off background colors ('b') - ⇒ Switch to noisy surface ('.') - □ Turn recorder ON ('R') - →Hit Enter twice (in the shell) to launch the smoothing program - →Watch the smoothing progress with each iteration.
 You can play the whole sequence at the end (e.g., with the 'v' key in the image viewer window)

-Talairach data display, for panache
+Talairach or MNI data display, for panache

-- Without creating individualized surfaces, you can display data on a Talairach-ed surface model. - ★ The surface models were created with FreeSurfer from the N27 dataset.
-(Holmes, CJ et al. JCAT 1998) - ★ Anatomical volume and surfaces were Talairach-ed using AFNI and SUMA, respectively.
-(Surfaces created by Brenna Argall) - Demo: (close previous SUMA and AFNI sessions) - ★ cd suma_demo/afni_tlrc - → You should find Anat+tlrc and a functional dataset in Talairach space - afni -niml & - ⇒ setup function as shown in the earlier slides
+- Without creating individualized surfaces, you can display data on a Talairach-ed or MNI-ed surface model. - The surface models were created with FreeSurfer from the N27 dataset.
+(Holmes, CJ et al. JCAT 1998) - ★ Surfaces were created from AFNI's TT_N27+tlrc and MNI_caez_N27+tlrc, for Talairach and MNI versions, respectively. - Demo: (close previous SUMA and AFNI sessions) - ★ If you need suma_TT_N27/ download and unpack: